rapid7/insightconnect-plugins/dirname/help.md

 # Description

-The `dirname` utility deletes any suffix beginning with the slash `/` character This plugin is used to get the directory name of a file path or protocol and domain of a URL.
-Examples, using Python
+The `dirname` InsightConnect plugin is used to get the directory name of a file path or protocol and domain of a URL.
+This deletes any suffix beginning with the slash `/` character.
+ Examples, using Python:

 ```